 NSAIDs are a common treatment against prostatic cancer (study by Wroclaw University of Environmental and Life Sciences) because they have shown anti-cancer properties.
 The most commonly used drugs are:

-They can be used as a stand-alone treatment or in conjunction with chemotherapy and radiation.
+They can be used as a stand-alone treatment or with chemotherapy and radiation.

 Other Treatments for Prostate Cancer

 Because cancer is such a complex problem, the veterinarian may also opt for alternative treatments like:

 - Stereotactic Radiation Therapy (SRT)

 These treatments are especially effective when the tumors are also present in the urinary tract.

 Apart from the official and clinical treatments, you can supplement them with holistic choices like: